godot-go/godot-go/README.md

 ### Test

-Once the project successfully builds, run the following commands to test:
+Once the project successfully builds, run the following commands to generate cached files for the test demo project for the first time:

+    make ci_gen_test_project_files

+From here on out, you will just need to run the following command to iteratively test:

     make test